MrDarcyChina/git_repository/readme.txt

+Git is a distributed version control system.
-Git is aversion contro system.Git is free sofware
+Git is free software.